unioncollege-webtech/bookmark-manager/README.md

 --------
 We will be building this bookmarking system from the ground up in several stages:

-1. A simple, static HTML mock up
+1. A simple, static HTML mockup
 2. Separating Data from HTML
 3. Storing Data using LocalStorage
 4. Implementing Create, Read, Update, Delete